-Each report comes with a credit score.
-TransUnion uses the VantageScore.
+TrueCredit reports have information from TransUnion, and it employs the VantageScore model to calculate your credit score.
 This credit score model is one that the three credit bureaus developed in 2006 to compete with the FICO score.
 However, it and the FICO score have different number ranges.
 While the FICO score lands between 300 and 850, the VantageScore has a range between 501 and 990 points.
 The VantageScore correlates with a letter grade between A and F. Although the credit bureaus created this scoring model, the FICO score is still more widely used among lenders.

 This credit report service also provides general information online in its Credit Learning Center and via the company's blog and newsletter.
-You can receive a separate debt analysis report with tips on how to improve your credit scores.
+You can receive a separate debt-analysis report with tips on how to improve your credit scores.